 The Cleveland Section of the American Chemical Society annually sponsors a $1000 award to recognize an outstanding high school chemistry teacher in the Cleveland Section.
 The award is named for Irene Heller of North Olmsted High School and Betty Dabrowski of Magnificat High School in recognition of their contributions as outstanding high school chemistry teachers and their service to the Cleveland Section.

 The award is presented annually at the April Cleveland section meeting.
 To nominate a high school teacher, please send a letter of nomination through the “contact us” portal on our webpage (https://www.acscleveland.org/contact/).
 Strong nominations have included comments from students as well as colleagues and supervisors.
+To be considered for an award this year, please send nominations no later than March 1st .

 About Irene C. Heller and Elizabeth (Betty) Dabrowski: